Distance Learning (eLearning) Course Process

 - Dean, Department Head, or Faculty identifies potential course(s) to be developed for Distance Learning (eLearning) delivery.

 - Faculty completes the GSU Distance Learning (eLearning) Course Application and has it approved by Dean or Department Head.

-- Upon receiving and approving the proposed course, Director of Office of Distance Learning email applicants confirming acceptance to participate in the Distance Learning Quality Online Assurance Certification program (DLQOAC).
+- Upon receiving and approving the proposed course, Director of Office of Distance Learning email applicants confirming acceptance to participate in the Online Certification Process.
 The Office of Distance Learning Staff will train faculty and assist with course materials as needed.

 - Faculty develops the course and has it reviewed by the Office of Distance Learning staff and/or Course Review Panel.
 Each online course developed will adhere to the Quality Matters standards.
 These standards have been adopted by the Board of Regents.